rehierl/node-tree-outliner/1-2-0-node-trees/2-0-operations.md

 <!-- ======================================================================= -->
 # Operations on trees

+Recall that the overall focus is on the subtrees of a single document tree.
+Furthermore, each subtree is understood to be induced by its root node (i.e.
+`S := T[r]`, i.e. `S := T[OS(r)]`).

+<!-- ======================================================================= -->
+## general remarks

 Any operation on a tree is by definition also an operation on the tree's graph.
 Because of that, and unless stated otherwise, any operation defined for a graph can be used in the context of a tree.
-The following content therefore focuses on those aspects that arise, if such operations are executed on node trees.

-<!-- ======================================================================= -->
-## general remarks

 If two graphs have an edge in common, then both graphs also have the endpoints of that edge in common.
 In contrary to that, two graphs may have one or more